 where $\mb{y_0} = \mb{u}$ is the input to the neural network.
 The weight matrices $\mb{W}_{k}$ have dimensions $N_{k+1} \times N_k$ and the bias vector $\mb{b}$ has dimension $N_{k+1} \times 1$.
 Each neuron in the hidden layer applies a non-linear activation function to the input.
 Here, we assume the ReLU activation function:

 The ReLU activation function in \eqref{NN_2} outputs $0$ if the input $\mb{\hat{y}}$ is negative, otherwise it propagates the input $\mb{\hat{y}}$.
 Note that the $\max$ operator is applied element-wise to the vector $\mb{\hat{y}_{k}}$.
 The majority of recent neural network applications uses the ReLU function as activation function as it has been found to accelerate neural network training \cite{glorot2011deep}.
+The main challenge of implementing other activation functions is their mixed-integer reformulation.
+While it is straightforward for (15) of ReLU, for other activation functions a direct reformulation might not be possible.
+However, one could approximate other activation functions (e.g. SiLU) with piecewise linear functions.
 The output of the neural network is:

 For binary classification, based on a comparison of the magnitude of the neural network output, we can either classify the input as belonging to the first class $z_1 \geq z_2$ or the second class $z_2 > z_1$.
 Here, the first class $z_1 \geq z_2$ corresponds to the prediction that the input is in the feasible space $\mb{u} \in \mathcal{F}$, and the second class $z_2 > z_1$ to the prediction that the input is not in the feasible space $\mb{u} \notin \mathcal{F}$.